Skip to main content

 What happens to the propane already in the tank if I switch?

-If you buy out the tank from your existing supplier, you typically pay them for the propane they leave inside (priced at the current delivered rate).
-If a new supplier swaps in their own tank, the old supplier removes their tank with whatever fuel is in it — you do not get a refund unless your contract specifies one.
+If you buy out the tank from your existing supplier, you typically pay them for the propane they leave inside, priced at the current delivered rate.
+If a new supplier swaps in their own tank, the old supplier removes their tank with whatever fuel is in it, and you do not get a refund unless your contract specifies one.